Pandemic sets Japan on course for deep recession as spending, services plunge

 The data will likely drag on preliminary first-quarter gross domestic product (GDP) data due on May 18.
-A Reuters poll taken last week showed analysts expect the economy to have shrunk an annualised 4.5% in January-March, before plunging 22% in the current quarter.
+Analysts polled by Reuters expect Japan's economy to contract an annualized 4.6% in the January-March period.
+Many analysts expect the economy to plunge by at least 20% in the current quarter, piling pressure on the government to top up an already massive $1.1 trillion stimulus package to cushion the economic blow from the pandemic.

 With infections in Japan exceeding 15,000, the government extended a state of emergency on Monday through to the end of the month, pressuring companies to shut down factories and stores longer than previously expected.
 Other data paint a similarly bleak picture on the outlook.

-Japan's services sector shrank at the fastest pace on record in April as a huge blow to demand from the outbreak hurt business activity.
+Japan's services sector shrank at the fastest pace on record in April as a huge blow to demand from the outbreak hurt business activity, a business survey showed.
 Inflation-adjusted real wages fell in March for the first time in three months as overtime pay slumped 4.1% from a year earlier, falling at the fastest pace on record.

 "Corporate profits are no doubt falling fast so total pay will be dragged down further by a slump in bonus payments."
 Japan's jobless rate stood at 2.5% in March.